-i Section 8(d) of the National Labor Relations Act, as amended, 29 U.S.C. §158(d) requires that any employer or labor organization provide notice to the FMCS 30 days prior to contract expiration.
+- iii A card check is part of a voluntary recognition process.
+An employer agrees to recognize a labor organization as the exclusive representative of their employees for purposes of collective bargaining if a majority of employees in an appropriate unit indicate that they would like to be represented by that organization.
+It typically involves an agreed-upon neutral third party counting cards signed by employees and determining whether a majority of employees desire such representation. - iv Section 8(d) of the National Labor Relations Act, as amended, 29 U.S.C. §158(d) requires that any employer or labor organization provide notice to the FMCS 30 days prior to contract expiration.
 Not all cases providing notices are assigned.
-Actual 2021 FMCS case intake was more than 18,000.

-- iii Defined as the number of mediated cases settled divided by the total number of mediated cases. - iv Significant cases are generally defined as situations where the bargaining unit exceeds 1,000. - v Defined as the number of grievance mediation cases settled and closed within the fiscal year divided by the number of closed GM assignments. - vi Defined as the number of ADR cases settled divided by the number of mediated cases closed. - vii FMCS requires all mediators to engage in outreach efforts.
+Actual 2022 FMCS case intake was more than 16,000. - Mediated cases represent the number of cases in the FY where mediators have become active in the negotiations. - vi Defined as the number of mediated cases settled divided by the total number of mediated cases. - vii Significant cases are generally defined as situations where the bargaining unit exceeds 1,000. - viii Defined as the number of grievance mediation cases settled and closed within the fiscal year divided by the number of closed GM assignments. - ix Defined as the number of ADR cases settled divided by the number of mediated cases closed. - FMCS requires all mediators to engage in outreach efforts.
 These kinds of activities include non-bargaining meetings with labor and management representatives, attendance at conferences, meetings with local and state officials to offer FMCS services, and presentations designed to increase public knowledge.